racket/rhombus/enforestation/0000-enforestation.md

 paper](http://www.cs.utah.edu/plt/publications/gpce12-rf.pdf), but
 with some key differences:

+ * When the inital term is an identifier or operator where `lookup` produces a lexicon, the lexicon transformer is applied and its result (a new term and tail) are used for the new state, without changing the current operator (if any).

  * A prefix or infix operator has an associated transformer procedure to produce a Racket form, instead of always making a `bin` or `un` AST node.
 Whether the Racket form is an expression or some other form (such as pieces of a binding) depends on the context.

- * Operators using the _automatic_ are dispatched as in the figure.
+ * Operators using the _automatic_ protocol are dispatched as in the figure.
 If a prefix operator's protocol is _macro_, it behaves the same as the figure's case of an identifier that is mapped to a transformer.
 A macro infix operator's treatment is analogous.

  * Function calls, array references, and list construction are not built-in in the same way as Honu.
 Instead, those positions